 d.
 Public comments and suggestions from residents of the town and other persons present.
 Introduction of guests.

 e.
-Public hearings and advisory votes. [list and describe each individual subject and content and any possible discussion and possible action to be taken by the town board after the hearing.]
+Public hearings and advisory votes. [list and describe each individual subject and content and any possible discussion and possible action to be taken by the town board after the hearing.

 f.
-Procedural motions by members of the town board. [list each motion and contents of motion to be discussed and possible town board actions to be taken.]
+Procedural motions by members of the town board. [list each motion and contents of motion to be discussed and possible town board actions to be taken.

 g.
 Specific matters for discussion and possible action by town board in open session: